 How well do students learn?
 (Support this answer with examples of A, C and F work)

-The mentor will additionally give a qualitative analysis of your class, paying careful attention to how and whether you are successful in achieving your goals and objectives.
-The mentor will highlight strengths and weaknesses both in your teaching and in the composition of the class that may shed additional light on SRIs.
-The mentor may also suggest different objectives and goals if necessary.
-This will be similar to a peer evaluation, but much more robust.

 SCHOLARSHIP ANNUAL MEETINGS

 In your annual meeting with your mentor, also set goals and reflect on the past year.
 Write these reflections up as well to include in your file.
 The mentor should do the same.
 You might want to bring the RTP document to talk more specifically about where you are on the track.